-Lake Como certainly doesn’t have the number of beaches that neighbouring Lake Maggiore has around its shoreline.
-As a result, for those with young children, it can sometimes feel a bit frustrating being so near to the lake without being able to actually access it.
+Lake Como doesn’t have the number of beaches that neighbouring Lake Maggiore has around its shoreline.
+For those with young children, it can therefore sometimes feel a bit frustrating being so near to the lake without being able to actually access it.
 That said, beach access isn’t impossible!
-You just have to know where to go!
+You just need to know where to go!

-The best swimming spots are certainly in the north of the lake, where the water is much cleaner and there are some good sized beaches.
+The best swimming spots are certainly in the north of the lake.
+Here the water is much cleaner and there are some good sized beaches.
 The lake waters are wonderful for swimming in reaching a pleasant 20 to 22 degrees across July and August.
 Head to either Domaso or Gravedona on the Western shores for the largest beaches.
 Alternatively, just slightly further south, Dongo has a public lido at the northern end of the town.

 Further south, there are some smaller pebble beaches.
 Argegno has a small pebble beach whilst on the other side of the lake, there is also a small beach just outside Bellagio at Punta Spartivento.
 There is also limited lake access at neighbouring Varenna.

-Whilst other towns may not have beaches, they have created lidos which tend to have sunbathing areas and pools, allowing you to relax in the sunshine.
+Whilst other towns may not have beaches, many have created lidos.
+These tend to have sunbathing areas and pools, allowing you to still relax in the sunshine.
 Some of the best include the lido in the grounds of Villa Olmo just outside Como.
 There are two swimming pools here open during the Summer months.
 Alternatively there is a public lido in Lenno, Varenna, Bellagio and Managgio.
-The latter is one of the larger lidos on offer with both adult and childrens pools, playground, restaurant, bar and plenty of space for sunbathing.
+The latter is one of the larger lidos on offer with both adult and children’s pools.
+In addition, it boasts a playground, restaurant, bar and plenty of space for sunbathing.

-The Locarno lido is open throughout the year and in all weather conditions, with numerous indoor and outdoor swimming pools including an Olympic size swimming pool, thermal pool, play pool with water effects and 4 water chutes.
+The Locarno lido is open throughout the year and in all weather conditions.
+There are numerous indoor and outdoor swimming pools.
+These include an Olympic size swimming pool, thermal pool, play pool with water effects and 4 water chutes.
 The water slides cater for all tastes.
-There’s the Melezza Blackhole with light and sound effects (6 years +), the Isorno Whitehole (6 years +), the Verzasca Abyss (8 years+) and the Looping slide (12 years +).
+First and foremost, there’s the Melezza Blackhole with light and sound effects (6 years +).
+Next there’s the Isorno Whitehole (6 years +) and the Verzasca Abyss (8 years+).
+And, last but not least is the Looping slide (12 years +).
 Apparently, the slides are inspired by the many rivers that feed Lake Maggiore.
-In addition, the lido has a gym and café which overlooks the pools and lake and serves everything from morning coffee to dinner in the evening.
+In addition, the lido has a gym and café which overlooks the pools and lake.
+It serves everything from morning coffee to dinner in the evening.